The University of Michigan

 6. Faculty Liaison.
 The Faculty Liaison shall communicate the interests and concerns of the Department faculty to the Society and the Society s concerns to the faculty.

 7. Publicity Chair.
 The Publicity Chair will communicate Society activities to the Society, the EECS alumni, students and faculty, and gather information and articles for use on the Society and Department web pages and newsletters.

 8. Student Representative.
-The Student Representative shall communicate the interests and concerns of the Department students to the Society and the Society’s concerns to the fac ulty.
+The Student Representative shall communicate the interests and concerns of the Department students to the Society and the Society s concerns to the fac ulty.

 ARTICLE VIII: Finances